princesslyons/princesslyons.github.io/_pages/aboutme.md

 modified: 2019-10-31
 ---
 ## Hi, I'm Princess!
-I'm a downtown Chicago, born and raised, computer engineer and soccer enthusiast who enjoys watching Netflix and telenovelas, traveling, playing FIFA and most importantly tacos!
+I'm a, born and raised, downtown Chicago computer engineer and soccer enthusiast who enjoys watching Netflix and telenovelas, traveling, playing FIFA and most importantly tacos!

 I'm currently a Ph.D. student at the University of Florida (UF) in the Biometrics and Machine Learning lab, working with [Dr. Damon Woodard](http://damonwoodard.com).
 Here, I'm working on topics such as data analytics, machine learning and natural language processing.
 My current project involves multi-language authorship attribution.
 How did I get here?